HAL HF-24 Marut: Operational history

 The Marut was used in combat in a ground attack role, where its safety features such as manual controls whenever the hydraulic systems failed, and twin engines, increased survivability.
 According to aviation author Pushpindar Singh, the Marut had excellent low-level flying characteristics, but its maneuverability suffered due to the lack of engine power; maintenance issues also resulted in the type being problematic in service.

 In 1967, a single Marut was used as a testbed for the Egyptian indigenously-developed Brandner E-300 engine.
 The Indian team was recalled in July 1969, while the Egypt-based Marut was abandoned.

 Given the limited number of Marut units, most Marut squadrons were considerably over-strength for the duration of their lives.
 According to Brian de Magray, at peak strength No.10 Squadron had on charge 32 Maruts, although the squadron probably did not hold a unit-establishment of more than 16.
 The Marut squadrons participated in the 1971 war and none were lost in air-to-air combat, although three were lost to ground fire, and one was destroyed on the ground.
 Three Marut pilots were awarded the Vir Chakra commendation.

 Maruts constantly found themselves under heavy and concentrated fire from the ground during their low-level attack missions.
-On at least three occasions, Maruts regained their base after one engine had been lost to ground fire.
-On one of these, a Marut returned to base without escort on one engine, from about 150 mi inside hostile territory.
+On at least three occasions, Maruts managed to return to their base after one engine had been lost to ground fire.
+On one of these occasions, a Marut returned to base without escort on one engine, from about 150 mi inside hostile territory.
 On another occasion, a pilot flying his Marut through debris that erupted into the air as he strafed a convoy felt a heavy blow to the rear fuselage of the aircraft, the engine damage warning lights immediately illuminated, and one engine cut out.
 Fortunately, the Marut attained a safe and reasonable recovery speed on one engine.
 Consequently, the pilot had no difficulty in flying his crippled fighter back to base.
-Another safety factor was the automatic reversion to manual control in the event of a failure in the hydraulic flying control system, and there were several instances of Maruts being flown back from a sortie manually.
-The Marut had a good survivability record in enemy airspace.
+Another safety factor was the automatic reversion to manual control in the event of a failure in the hydraulic flight control system, and there were several instances of Maruts being flown back from a sortie under manual control.
+All in all, the Marut had a good survivability record in enemy airspace.